vPeteWalker/midway/files/files1/files1.rst

    - **Name**: Enter **AVM** for the File Analytics VM (AVM).
    - **Network List**: Select the **Primary - Managed** VLAN.
-   - **Storage Capacity**: Adjust as necessary, depending on available storage capacity - minimum 2 TiB.
+   - **Storage Capacity**: Adjust as necessary, depending on available storage capacity (minimum 2 TiB).
 .. - Enter network details in the **Subnet Mask**, **Default Gateway IP**, and **IP Address** fields as indicated.
 ..
 ..    .. note::